 Many of our competitors and potential competitors have products that are commercially available and/or in development.
-We expect some products currently in development to become commercially available in the next few years, especially as we develop a commercial AI/ML software platform.
+We expect some products currently in development to become commercially available in the next few years.
+Further, our products may not be competitive with other alternatives.

 Our competitor base may change or expand as we continue to develop and commercialize our software platform in the future.
-Competitors may develop products that utilize advanced technology similar to ours (such as computer vision, machine learning, and artificial intelligence) in a more effective way, or new technologies or products that provide superior results to customers or are less expensive than our software platform.
+Competitors may develop products that utilize advanced technology similar to ours (such as computer vision, AI and ML) in a more effective way, or new technologies or products that provide superior results to customers or are less expensive than our software platform.
 Our technologies and software platform could be rendered obsolete by such developments.

 Our competitors may respond more quickly to new or emerging technologies, undertake more extensive marketing campaigns, have greater financial, marketing, manufacturing and other resources than we do, or may be more successful in attracting potential customers, employees and strategic partners.
 In addition, potential customers could have long-standing or contractual relationships with competitors.
-Potential customers may be reluctant to adopt our software products, particularly if they compete with or have the potential to compete with, or diminish the need/utilization of software products or technologies supported through these existing relationships.
+Potential customers may be reluctant to adopt our software product, particularly if they compete with or have the potential to compete with, or diminish the need/utilization of software product or technologies provided by any of our competitors with whom they may have an existing relationship.
 If we are not able to compete effectively, our business, prospects, financial condition and operating results will be adversely affected.